A collaborative experimental documentary project / Running time: 8:49 min

 Unsettling Dust explores the lived, bodily experience of radiation by focusing on the relationship between post-nuclear landscapes, radioactive dust and breathing.
 It draws attention to Fort de Vaujours, a former nuclear weapons testing site on the outskirts of Paris and asks what it means to be living with invisible contagion today.
-While Fort de Vaujours and radioactivity are the main subject matters of the project, the conceptual underpinnings tie the subject to the universally shared experience of breathing as a basic need for existence.
-As such, the air and atmospheres we are always already immersed in are approached as dynamic and political components of landscape – ephemeral and elusive, yet equally powerful.
+While Fort de Vaujours and radioactivity are the main subject matters of the project, the conceptual underpinnings tie the subject to the universally shared experience of breathing as a basic need for human existence.

 Fort de Vaujours is one of the forts built at the end of the 19th century to defend Paris.
 During World War II the fort was used as ammunition and explosives depot by the Germany army and after the army retreated, the fort became the site of pyrotechnic experiments by the national powder mill of Sevran (la Poudrerie Nationale de Sevran).
 From 1955 to 1997, the fort was used by the CEA, France’s Alternative Energies and Atomic Energy Commision (Commissariat à l’énergie atomique).
 The site was significantly modified and was used for pyrotechnic experiments that focused on the study of explosives and the dynamic behaviour of shock-loaded materials, including natural and depleted uranium.
 It was here where the core components of the country’s first atomic bombs were developed, with weaponry later tested in the Algerian desert.
 There were no full nuclear detonations at Vaujours, but more than half a ton of uranium was blown up in about 2,000 detonations.
 Before being moved to one of the nuclear testing bunkers, these explosions were taking place outdoors, with the site functioning as an open-air laboratory.
 After the research center was closed in 1997, CEA proposed the site for sale.